anibal/anibal.github.io/content/2025/10/18/Using a Github Page with your own Domain to publish you Obsidian vault through Quartz for free.md

 # Update the Deployment Strategy

-Run the following command in the root of your of your quartz clone, as you have been doing `touch .github/workflows/deploy.yml` this will create a file `deploy.yml` as you can check:
+Run the following command in the root of your of your Quartz clone, as you have been doing `touch .github/workflows/deploy.yml`, this will create a file `deploy.yml` as you can check:

 ```bash
 ❯ ls -la  .github/workflows/deploy.yml